 Once the CB has been produced and translated, it is ready for launching.
 Publication occurs in two stages.
-Firstly, the very same day that the national budget is submitted to Parliament, the National Treasury conducts a press conference with the media and financial experts to present the main parameters of the national budget.
+Firstly, the very same day that the national budget is submitted to Parliament, the National Treasury conducts a press conference with the media and financial experts to present the main characteristics of the national budget.
 Secondly, on the following day, a free copy of the CB is included in every newspaper in the country.

-From this point and for the following months, the National Treasury implements its 'Budget Outreach Programme' (BOP) detailing a number of outreach initiatives mainly targeting academics and civil society to raise awareness of the importance of the budget and its main projects for the coming fiscal year.
-These outreach activities include the distribution of the CB in local languages to communities across the country.
+From this point and for the following months, the National Treasury implements the so-called 'Budget Outreach Programme' (BOP) detailing a number of outreach initiatives mainly targeting academics and civil society to raise awareness of the importance of the budget and its main features for the coming fiscal year.
+These dissemination activities include launches in some regions to present the CB in local languages; such events take place in selected communities and are designed in a way that allows people to understand the features of the budget that are related to their own community.
 Other activities include interviews on national radio and TV, but these are not the focus of the programme.